core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The Multi-ETag option has the properties summarized in {{fig-response-multi-etag-option}}, which extends Table 4 of {{RFC7252}}.
 The Multi-ETag option is elective, safe to forward, part of the cache key, and repeatable.

-The option is intended only for group requests, as directly sent to a CoAP group or to a Forward-Proxy that forwards it to the CoAP group (see {{sec-proxy}}).
+The option is intended only for group requests, as directly sent to a CoAP group or to a proxy that forwards it to the CoAP group (see {{sec-proxy}}).

 ~~~~~~~~~~~
 +------+---+---+---+---+------------+--------+--------+---------+